blankworker1/BYOB/WORDWALL_GENERATOR.md

 become-your-own-bank[DD/MM/YYYY][name]

-Used to deterministically shuffle the 2048-word list.
+Used to deterministically shuffle the 2048 word list.